MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-visual-layer-with-win32.md

 With the infrastructure in place, you can now generate the Composition content you want to show.

-For this example, you add code that creates a simple square [SpriteVisual](/uwp/api/windows.ui.composition.spritevisual).
+For this example, you add code that creates a randomly-colored square [SpriteVisual](/uwp/api/windows.ui.composition.spritevisual) with an animation that causes it to drop after a short delay.

 1. Add a composition element.
     - In CompositionHost.h, declare a public method named _AddElement_ that takes 3 **float** values as arguments.